-&lt;sup>16Tree Management and Preservation Bylaw No. 1015, 2012.
+16Tree Management and Preservation Bylaw No. 1015, 2012.
 Village of Harrison Hot Springs.

-&lt;sup>17Subdivision and Development Servicing Bylaw No. 578, 1993.
+17Subdivision and Development Servicing Bylaw No. 578, 1993.
 Village of Harrison Hot Springs.

-Species and site selection were also identified as areas in need of improvement.
-Currently, species of new plantings are chosen by the developer and reviewed by Village staff and there is no larger plan or guidance for either the location or selection of species for planting.
+Currently, species of new plantings are chosen by the developer and reviewed by Village staff.
 New trees are either acting as replacements for removed trees or as part of new development projects.
-There is no ongoing initiative for new tree planting or increasing urban tree cover.

-Another area of concern identified was the determination of tree care standards for urban trees.
-Village staff clean up large branches and debris as required, while major tree removal and pruning is performed by a qualified professional.
+Village staff cleans up large branches and debris as required, while major tree removal and pruning is performed by a qualified professional.
 The Village currently has a program to water street trees and there is an irrigation system in place along Esplanade Avenue, on the beach, and within a few of the Village Parks.
-For street trees, residents are also encouraged to take on stewardship of new trees.
 There is a pruning cycle in effect for street trees and new plantings that is under development.
-The biggest challenge that the Village faces for ongoing tree maintenance and care is a lack of equipment and not having a certified arborist on staff.
-The operations department has three staff members, who are responsible for all public works.
-The parks department has one horticultural technician on staff who is responsible for all tree maintenance and management on municipally managed land.
-Some services, such as bylaw enforcement and building inspections are contracted out.
-The division of roles between the Village and the FVRD can be seen in Figure 6.